Galcarmi/dynamicListExportedFunctions/README.md

+# dynamic-list-exported-functions

-# This package lists all exported functions for a specific file.
+### This package lists all exported functions for a specific file.

 run `node src/tests/regularRequire.js` to see the benchmark of requiring a file with nodejs resolving mechanism.